thiagojcb/DuneTriggerAlgs/README.md

 ## Future interesting things to do
  - Improve documentation!!
- - (**DONE**) Make it compatible with the new schema for triggering (rather than having TPs, TCs, TDs have TPs, TAs, TCs, TDs) *NB: my understanding of how things work*:
-   - new TAs = TC now, (APA level)
-   - new TCs = TDs now, (?? level, module level?)
-   - new TDs = spits back TCs in the case of SN where you only have one type of TCs. (module level).
- - (**DONE**) Expend data objects
-   - Something that can "trace back" TPs from TAs
-   - Add flags that say what object it is (version of the algorithm, TCs what trigger it is)
  - Make the whole setup more realistic
    - TPs from PDFs of what we expect from LArSoft/simulations
    - TAs algorithm better